Visiting Inle Lake

 This place is less famous and much less visited than In Dein.
 To get there, you need to follow a creek for about 11 km / 7 miles south of the lake.
 It is actually the first spot my boatman decided to take me to, as he knew it was market day.

 Apart from the market, there is another cluster of stupas you can visit.
 It is smaller than In Dein, so if you decided to go to Thaung Tho, you should go before In Dein.
-This way, you can have a first approach of these amazing Burmese stupa clusters at Thaung Tho, and then discover huge ones at In Dein.
+This way, you can have a first approach to these amazing Burmese stupa clusters at Thaung Tho, and then discover huge ones at In Dein.

 From the market, a covered walkway leads to the stupas.
-They are in good condition and from there on the hill, you can get a bit of a bird’s eye view to the surrounding countryside and mountains on the horizon.
+They are in good condition and from there on the hill, you can get a bit of a bird’s eye view of the surrounding countryside and mountains on the horizon.

 It is not an absolute must-see, but Thaung Tho is still an interesting visit if you have some time to spend around Inle Lake.